trifort/skarn/README.md

 + JAVA_OPTS - JVM option.
 Default is "-Xms256M -Xmx256M -Xss1M -XX:+UseParallelGC"
 + MAX_QUEUE_SIZE - Maximum size of internal queue.
 Set its value as large as possible where your system memory allows.
 Ensure not to let it too large to prevent OutOfMemoryError.
 Default is 1000.

+## Crash Recovery
+Just restart the server.
+Re-sending unfinished messages will be done automatically.

+NOTE: Do not remove a `journal` directory.
+It is needed for recovery.

 ## API

 POST /v1/push